 We often think about how what our child does affects us.
 For example, it can be very inconvenient when your toddler drops their nap.
 Think about it from your child’s perspective — what is their experience?
 They’ve moved beyond needing a full nap and want to explore, yet they will also be grumpy during this transition.
 This is a different developmental need.
 But they probably still need some downtime, so transition to quiet time.
-Working with your child’s needs is much better than fighting them or trying to control them.
+Working with your child’s needs is much better than fighting or trying to control them.

 6. Be aware of brain development and age-appropriate behavior.

-Children’s emotion regulation system is not fully online until they are three-years-old and continues developing and organizing rapidly until they are seven-years-old.
-Then there is a whole second growth spurt in adolescence.
+Children’s emotion regulation system is not fully online until they are three years old and continues developing and organizing rapidly until they are seven years old.
+Then, there is a whole second growth spurt in adolescence.
 Learn more about the development of regulation here.

 Positive parenting provides a safe space for children to develop, make mistakes, express emotions, and learn how to work through social situations.